Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 ## Summary

-This is the PyTorch code for the following papers:
+This is the PyTorch code for the following paper:

 [
 Stan Z. Li, Zelin Zang, Lirong Wu, "Markov-Lipschitz Deep Learning", arXiv preprint, arXiv:2006.08256, 2020.